klosik007/Volume-In-Time-Manager/README.md

 - Compose for views
 - Room database
 - Hilt(Dagger) for Depedency Injection (Room database injected to Compose Views)
-- Toggling sounds on/off in provided time: no decision so far
+- Toggling sounds on/off in provided time: BroadcastReceivers